 Professional sports is not usually one of the arenas in which Harvard grads go head-to-head.
 But this season’s NHL first round playoff series between the Tampa Bay Lightning and the Pittsburgh Penguins featured a battle between two former Crimson hockey players, Craig Adams '99 and Dominic Moore '03.

 After leading the Harvard women’s golf team in scoring average this past year, freshman Bonnie Hu was recently invited to the NCAA Central Regional, held May 5-7 in South Bend, Ind.

 Only one other individual Ivy Leaguer—Kelly Shon of Princeton—received such a distinction.

-Each Friday, The Crimson will compile a series of unique statistics about Harvard's sports scene.
+Each Thursday, The Crimson will compile a series of unique statistics about Harvard's sports scene.
 Welcome to the Magic of Numbers—without the problem sets.
 We'll do the math for you.

 38: Number of wins by Harvard men’s lightweight crew over Navy in the 45-year history of the Haines Cup.